rasinmuhammed/fastapi-matrix-admin/CONTRIBUTING.md

-# Contributing to FastAPI Shadcn Admin
+# Contributing to FastAPI Matrix Admin

-Thank you for considering contributing to FastAPI Shadcn Admin! 🎉
+Thank you for considering contributing to FastAPI Matrix Admin! 🎉

 ## Code of Conduct